samikeijonen/uuups/README.md

 ### Styles for the editor

-`blocks.scss` tries to put all the necessary styles to the new editor.
+`editor.scss` tries to put all the necessary styles to the new editor.

 Note a little trick where we prefix all the styles